 Figure 15 When wages, costs, prices fall: Supply curve shifts to the right, down (please, see the figure above).
 There is a vertical movement from A to B the supply curve moves vertically down from A to B the new supply curve is the red line curve.
 Please, note that at price less than B the supply curve moves from B to C. There is a horizontal movement from B to C.

-At the above graph there is an asymmetry: point A the s.r.a.s.c. does not meet the A.D. curve.
+At the above graph there is inconsistency: point A the s.r.a.s.c. does not meet the A.D. curve.
 There is excess supply.
 When there is excess supply the prices fall.
 When prices fall below A the supply curve moves from point A to point B. What that means is that supply moves to zero, firms not having at least their average variable costs covered stop production they are closing down there is a movement: a arrow (please, see figure below).
 When firms are closing down unemployment increases demand for raw materials decrease.
 Wages and prices decrease therefore the supply curve falls there is a movement: b arrow.
 The result is a diagonal movement of the s.r.a.s.c. from point A to point C. At point C prices fell and output fell.
 This is what happened during the Great Depression in U.S.A. and to a lesser effect in Germany and Japan in 2009.

 The problem with liquidity trap is that individuals do not deposit their money in the banks.
 The European Central Bank (ECB) injects money into the economy individuals take the money out of the economy by holding money as cash, money demand is flat please figure 11.
 Why is this happening?
 Europeans do not feel safe by depositing their money in the banks because the banks may default.
 What the ECB, Bank of England and Bank of Japan should do is to guarantee all bank deposits: in case a bank goes bankrupt the central bank will pay for the deposits and be legally bound to keep their word.
 Central banks have an unlimited supply of money.
 Secondly, even if all bank deposits are guaranteed individuals are indifferent of depositing their money because the rate of interest is very low.
 They do not forego any interest so they keep money as cash.
 Therefore, the interest rates should be increased this can be achieved by increasing the discount rate (the interest rate central banks charge the commercial banks for lending the commercial banks) and by increasing the funds rate (the interest rate banks charge each other).
 When banks need money they will sell bonds that they hold they will not borrow from the central bank or other banks because the rate of interest is higher.
 By selling bonds the price of bonds will go down the rate of interest will go up.
 There is the paradox how interest rates can increase (and they should be increased) and the economy and inflation grow?
 At a higher interest rate the opportunity cost of holding money increases individuals will deposit their cash injecting thus money into the economy.
 This will lead to banks using and/or lending money because they will have more cash from depositors and because the lending rate will increase.
-Banks will trade off between risk of loan and higher interest.
+Banks will trade off between risk of loan and higher interest and they will lend more.
 I suggest the interest rate on deposits be driven to 3% even if selling bonds is required.
 As US interest rate rose there is an upward pressure on the interest rates in the rest of the world.
 Do not fight these upward pressures let the interest rates rise.
 Thus, evading the liquidity trap.
 The above hold true for the Eurozone, United Kingdom and Japan.
 Also, with E.U. citizens leaving the U.K. there has to be a way of increasing the labor force.
 I think this could be achieved if a tax is imposed on couples who live in the same house and only one is working and they do not have child/ren below 6 years of age.
 The tax should be an additional tax of 10% on the income of the person who is working.
 If both people work this tax does not apply.
 The money received could be given to married couples who both work for example in the form of increased marriage allowance (allowance: a sum to be deducted from gross income in the calculation of taxable income).
 This is an incentive for people to work and be married.
 It will increase the British labour force participation rate.
 British housewives will displace E.U. citizens in U.K. The classic measure in eliminating liquidity trap is a generous fiscal policy please see figure 12 IS curve shifts to the right.
 It proved to work in USA but not in Japan which ran generous fiscal policies.
 Also, if the government wants to reduce the expenses to achieve budget surplus the generous fiscal policy measure cannot be used.

 Is there a way to reduce inflation and simultaneously reduce interest rates?
 Yes, there is.
 If the government runs a tight fiscal policy for example if government expenses are reduced: